Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 #### Level up

 When playing a base level 2 or 3 hero, the previous level card are not destroyed or banished.
-Instead, they are placed on top of each other, to make it easier to track lineage and unlocked elements.
+Instead, they are placed on top of each other, to make it easier to track lineage and unlocked affinities.

 Leveling up a hero will not change its **exhaustion status** nor will it remove the damage they have suffered so far.